Evaluation of Audio Compression Codecs: Evaluation

 \subsection{Machine-Learning Based Codec}

 In recent years, a trend emerged to apply machine-learning techniques into remastering and compressing audio.
 One proposed audio compression model employs a residual vector quantized generative adversarial network (RVQGAN) \autocite{Kumar:HFACIRVQGAN:2023}.
-RVQGAN works by encoding the audio signal into a lower-dimensional presentation followed by converting this presentation into discrete values.
-We employed RVQGAN's prototype implementation from its \textcite{DACRVQGANGithubRepo} and encoded the track {\em Iron Man} by Black Sabbath.
+RVQGAN works by encoding the audio signal into a lower-dimensional presentation followed by conversion into discrete values.
+We employed RVQGAN's prototype implementation from its \textcite{DACRVQGANGithubRepo} and encoded the Black Sabbath's {\em Iron Man} with it.